 With polished concrete, many installers will guarantee their floors for a set period of time, such as 20 years.
 However, with proper care and maintenance, these floors can easily last a lifetime.

 With stained concrete, the concrete itself will last for many years, potentially over 100 years.
-However, for the stain to last, the floors will need to be sealed or waxed once or twice per year.
-If floors aren’t sealed or properly maintained, stain may begin to fade after just a few years and possibly even sooner in high-traffic areas.
+However, in order for the stain to last, the floors will need to be sealed or waxed once or twice per year.
+If floors aren’t sealed or properly maintained, the stain may begin to fade after just a few years and possibly even sooner in well-trod areas.

 Both stained and sealed concrete have very long lifespans.
 When properly cared for and maintained, each floor can last for a lifetime.
-However, polished concrete tends to have the longer lifespan and doesn’t require as much maintenance to retain its beauty.
+However, polished concrete tends to have the longer lifespan of the two, and doesn’t require as much maintenance to retain its beauty.

 When discussing the cost of concrete, there are a lot of factors to consider.
 For instance, do you need the concrete to be poured, or do you have an existing concrete floor to work with?
-How big is the project, and are there any potential hurdles that could prolong the project … and increase the cost?
+How big is the project, and are there any potential hurdles that could prolong the project, potentially increasing the cost?

 Because there are so many factors to consider, we’re not going to get specific with pricing, since there is such a wide range.
 Instead, we’ll compare the two to see which is the most expensive overall.

-However, you shouldn’t immediately write off polished concrete just because of the expense, especially if you’re a business owner looking to install new floors in your business.
+However, you shouldn’t immediately write off polished concrete just because of the expense, especially if you’re a business owner looking to install new floors in your business or office.
 Many business owners find that the return on investment is much higher with polished concrete.

 Even though the initial expense is more, the lower costs of maintenance over time and the higher resistance to wear makes the extra expense worth it, especially in very high traffic areas like warehouses.